 Pride Month and the Gen Z Workforce: Inclusion, Identity & The Future of Work

-GenZ Workforce Published on June 1
+Voices of GenZ Workforce Published on June 1

 Gen Z at Work: Loud, Proud, and Changing the Game

-Gen Z—those born between 1997 and 2012—is the most LGBTQ+ identifying generation in history.
+Gen Z—those born between 1997 and 2012, is the most LGBTQ+ identifying generation in history.
 According to a 2024 Gallup poll, over 20% of Gen Z adults identify as LGBTQ+, making this generation a driving force for inclusive workplaces.

-Pride Month isn't just about parades and rainbow logos—especially for Gen Z. It's about authentic allyship, equity, and policy change in the workplace.
+Pride Month isn't just about parades and rainbow logos, especially for Gen Z. It's about authentic allyship, equity, and policy change in the workplace.

 What Gen Z Wants From Employers